manuelarte/golangci-lint-linter/RULES.md

 </tbody>
 </table>

-## Experimental: GC020: Warn for settings of not enabled linter

-TODO

 ## Experimental: GC021: Disabled linters have a reason

 Linters that are disabled need to have a comment, e.g.: